 Student dictionary.
 Alternate link.

-* Storybook: haerkzhound riounds (Paper Menagerie, translation etc)
+* Storybook: klustespalven riounds (Paper Menagerie, The Sea King's Second Bride translation etc) Link 2

 * Storybook: vegler un roeter thiafbruafen (Strange case of Dr Jekyll and Mr Hyde, translation).
 Link 2.